|

 therefore I was very calm and actually took pleasure in participating for the

-early on how military life should be conducted.
-In my opinion, the most important issue is self-discipline.
+I understood very early on how military life should be conducted.
+In my opinion, the most important issue is

-of my colleagues make a clear distinction between lieutenant-doctor and
+number of my colleagues make a clear distinction between lieutenant-doctor

 No matter which way that Major chose to address me, I remained the